Introduction

 What is causing the increase in earthquakes over 5.0 in Oklahoma?

-The geologic history of the region is dynamic and there are more variables at play than just human over printing.
+The geologic history of the region is dynamic, and there are more variables at play than just human overprinting.
 In this case, overprinting means when one feature overlaps, adds to, or somehow changes the original.
-The effects caused directly or indirectly by human activity, which are added to the original geology.
-The region is still experiencing tectonic stresses (large scale stresses caused by the natural internal and external planetary processes) as well as induced stresses from human activity.
+The effects caused directly or indirectly by human activity, are added to the original geology.
+The region is still experiencing tectonic stresses (large-scale stresses caused by the natural internal and external planetary processes) as well as induced stresses from human activity.

 - Extreme drought – climate change – soils and rocks are experiencing a fluid deficit in terms of pore spaces.